Dewey Goode: Death and legacy

-Goode died on March 26, 1972 at the Davis County Hospital in Bloomfield following a long illness.
+Goode died on March 26, 1972, at the Davis County Hospital in Bloomfield following a long illness.
 He was 73 years old at the time of his death.
-He was interred in Bloomfield IOOF Cemetery in Bloomfield, Iowa.

 Goode was the majority floor leader for the Republicans during three legislative sessions and was House Speaker pro tempore for one session.

 At the time of his death, Goode's 30 years of service in the Iowa legislature was the third longest tenure in state history, behind the 32-year careers of fellow Republicans Frank Byers and Arch McFarlane.